Delaware Valley Regional Planning Commission: 21st century

 In February 2011, RCC President John Pawson was instructed by the DVRPC Executive Committee to step down; he died the following February.

-On March 8, 2011, members of the RCC were notified by Committee Chairwoman Aissia Richardson that voting rights for members were being revoked on the Action Task Force subcommittee, which votes and comments on transportation projects (Transportation Improvement Program [TIP] Action Items), and had been redistributed to selected members chosen by the RCC executive committee and unknown DVRPC employees.
+On March 8, 2011, members of the RCC were notified by Committee Chairwoman Aissia Richardson that voting rights for members were being revoked on the Action Task Force subcommittee, which votes and comments on transportation projects (Transportation Improvement Program [TIP] Action Items).
+They had been redistributed to selected members chosen by the RCC executive committee and unknown DVRPC employees.

 A records request under Pennsylvania State Law by PA-TEC revealed that the reassignment of voting rights was undocumented and done out of public view.
 This occurred after months of RCC deliberations over SEPTA parking garage projects, commuter rail expansion, and prioritization of transportation funding.
 Despite several attempts, including a formal right-to-know request, DVRPC did not produce any records documenting the suspension and redistribution of voting rights at the RCC's Action Task Force, or alterations to the federally mandated Public Participation Plan.

-On May 17, 2011, the meeting opened with Aissia Richardson reading a statement about diversity, Nazi concentration camps, and insisting her name be spelled and pronounced correctly each and every time she was addressed (demanding repeatedly "say my name, say it for the record!").
+On May 17, 2011, the meeting opened with Aissia Richardson reading a statement about diversity, Nazi concentration camps, and insisting her name be spelled and pronounced correctly each time she was addressed (demanding repeatedly "say my name, say it for the record!").
 This was followed with a series of personal attacks against members of PA-TEC by vice chairman Jim Richardson, telling one member "go screw yourself!" and another "the next time this comes up in any context, you and I are gonna talk about it on the sidewalk!"
 Former RCC member Tom McHugh later commented at the January 27, 2012 DVRPC Board Meeting that PA-TEC members were "villainized by the executive committee."

 In November 2011, the DVRPC disbanded the RCC and replaced it with a citizens group.
 Membership was composed of appointees chosen by member counties and others selected by DVRPC staff.

 Organization and leadership

-In April 2006, Barry Seymour was selected by the DVRPC Board as the new executive director, replacing John Coscia, who had been the executive director since 1982.
+In April 2006, Barry Seymour was selected by the DVRPC Board as the new executive director, succeeding John Coscia, who had served as executive director since 1982.

-In December 2022, Ariella Maron was selected by the DVRPC Board as the new executive director, replacing Barry Seymour, who had been the exectutive director since 2006.
+In December 2022, Ariella Maron was selected by the DVRPC Board as the new executive director, succeeding Barry Seymour, who had served as executive director since 2006.

-DVRPC produces a long range plan every four years.
-The current long range plan is titled Connections, the Long-Range Plan for a Sustainable Future.
+DVRPC produces a long-range plan every four years.
+The current long-range plan is titled Connections, the Long-Range Plan for a Sustainable Future.

 DVRPC currently employs approximately 120 full-time staff.